Last updated on December 31st, 2018 at 12:01 pm

-Oftentimes when travelers think of Argentina, they immediately think of tango in Buenos Aires, the epic Iguazu Falls in the northeast corner of the country, and the majestic southern beauty of Tierra del Fuego in the extreme southern Patagonia, but what about the middle of Argentina?
+Oftentimes when travelers think of Argentina, they immediately think of tango in Buenos Aires, the epic Iguazu Falls in the northeast corner of the country, and the majestic southern beauty of Tierra del Fuego in extreme southern Patagonia, but what about the middle of Argentina?
 Argentina’s belt is one of varied and extreme natural beauty, with the perfect combination of urban and rural oases and is easily accessed from all corners of the country.
-Over the next few weeks I will be exploring this region, beginning with our recommended Córdoba Tours and moving on to Mendoza and Tucumán, so stay tuned!
+Over the next few weeks, I will be exploring this region, beginning with our recommended Córdoba Tours and moving on to Mendoza and Tucumán, so stay tuned!

 PART 1: Córdoba- El Corazón

 Home to the vibrant and youthful, former Argentine capital, the enchanting Sierras de Cordoba, and an infamous and unique Oktoberfest celebration, the province of Cordoba is known as “El Corazón” (the heart) of Argentina, given its geographic location, shape, and people.
 Los cordobeses, or people from Cordoba, are some of the most charming I have ever encountered and have a well-known accent, that sets them apart from the rest of the country, that they are extremely proud of.